 Even by the standards of marijuana-related products, Charlotte’s Web (CW) CBD Oil has had an interesting and controversial history to say the very least.
-It is a Cannabis extract that is high in CBD and extremely low in THC content.
+It is a Cannabis extract that is high in CBD and extremely low in THC.
 This ratio is important because ‘THC’ is associated with the psychoactive ‘highs’ that are used to demonize marijuana.

 In contrast, CBD does NOT produce this high, and research continues to show its impressive number of medicinal benefits.
-Also, the low THC content of this strain means it now legal in certain states in America, as well as some nations around the world.
-Charlotte’s Web was created by the Stanley brothers of Colorado, and is marketed as a dietary supplement in the United States.
+Also, the low THC content of this strain means it is now legal in certain states in America, as well as some nations around the world.
+Charlotte’s Web was created by the Stanley brothers of Colorado and is marketed as a dietary supplement in the United States.

 Charlotte’s parents tried every known medical treatment to stop the seizures, ultimately settling on a ketogenic diet.
 For two years, the seizures halted, but the young girl suffered side effects such as loss of bone mass.
 Then, suddenly, the seizures returned and were as bad as ever.
 Dozens of seizures occurred daily, and tiny Charlotte would suffer them for as long as 30 minutes at a time.

 After visiting specialists all around the country, the Figi family had little hope remaining.
 Then, one day, Charlotte’s father Matt saw a video featuring a young boy in California who had been successfully treated for Dravet Syndrome.
 The boy was given a cannabis stain that was high in CBD, but low in THC.

 With the help of two physicians, Dr. Margaret Gedde and Dr. Alan Shackelford, Charlotte’s parents were able to get the cannabis treatment they were looking for.
 After a very small dose of the CBD-rich medicine, no one could quite believe the results; within a short period of time, Charlotte was almost completely free of seizures (she suffered just 2-3 per month in her sleep compared to 200+ per week), and is now able to look forward to a relatively normal life.

 Medical Research into CBD Yields Promising Results